website watertownhistory.org

 On the

-departure of Father Healy the Rev. Fathers Tierney and Mullen followed, but
+departure of Father Healy the Rev. Fathers Tierney and

-were soon transferred to other fields.
+Mullen followed, but were soon transferred to other fields.
+Then came the Rev. Joseph Smith, under whose administration

-smoothly with the people of Watertown until 1857 when it became necessary,
+matters went along quite smoothly with the people of Watertown until 1857 when

 An

-addition was therefore built equal in dimensions to the original structure,
+addition was therefore built equal in dimensions to

-having galleries on both sides and at the end.
+the original structure, having galleries on both sides and at the end.
+The old ceiling was also removed and an

-within and without.
-A bell tower was
+without.
+A bell tower was also elected,

 Still